 Hurricane Helene makes landfall in Florida, moves to Georgia: What we know

-Hurricane Helene has been downgraded to a category one storm but authorities warn rainfall and winds are still a danger.
+Hurricane Helene has been downgraded to tropical storm but authorities warn rainfall and winds are still a danger.

 Hurricane Helene struck Florida’s Big Bend region on Thursday night, classed as a category four storm with potential to inflict significant damage and loss of life.
 Thousands of residents were evacuated, and nearly the entire state was placed under alert.

-Hurricane Helene is now classified as category one, less severe but still considered dangerous.
+Hurricane Helene is now classified as a tropical storm, less severe but still considered dangerous.
 Authorities warned that rainfall and winds still pose a danger to people in Florida, Georgia and the Carolinas.

 Here’s what we know about Hurricane Helene, its impact on Florida and its trajectory across the US.